dwaithe/ijpython_roi/README.md

 pip install git+https://github.com/dwaithe/generalMacros/ijPython_roi

 Requirements:
-tifffile
+- tifffile
-numpy
+- numpy

-Background:
+### Background:
-I wanted a way of efficiently encoding ROI into tiff files so that the information could be used interchably between ImageJ and python.
+I wanted a way of efficiently encoding ROI into tiff files so that the information could be used interchangeably between ImageJ and python.

 I haven't implemented all the features.
 At the moment it is possible to encode and decode rectangular regions.